 Early’s 14,000-man army began crossing the Potomac River into Maryland at Shepherdstown on July 5 and advanced toward Frederick.
 On July 8, reinforcements from Grant enlarged Wallace’s force to nearly 5,800 men.
 At sunrise on the morning of July 9, Early’s men began advancing toward the bridges over the Monocacy River defended by Wallace’s force.

-Quickly recognizing the strength of Wallace’s defenses around the bridges, Early forded the river approximately one mile downstream and to attack the Union left flank.
+Quickly recognizing the strength of Wallace’s defenses around the bridges, Early forded the river approximately one mile downstream to attack the Union left flank.
 The Rebels were across the river and began their offensive by 11 a.m.
 For four hours the outnumbered Federals withstood repeated Confederate assaults against their defenses.
-Finally, at 3:30, the Rebels broke the Union left.
+Finally, at 3:30, the Rebels broke the Union line.
 Running low on ammunition, Wallace ordered a general retreat between 4:30 and 5 o’clock.

 Wallace continued to serve in the Middle Department for the rest of the war.
 In May and June 1865, Wallace served as a judge at the military trial of the conspirators involved in President Abraham Lincoln’s assassination.
 In August, he presided over the court-martial of Confederate Captain Henry Wirz, commandant of the infamous Andersonville Prison.
 After serving on a secret mission to Mexico later that year, Wallace resigned from the army on November 30, 1865.